-Certain significant shareholders will continue to own a substantial number of our ordinary shares and as a result, may be able to exercise control over us, including the outcome of shareholder votes.
+Certain significant shareholders will continue to own a substantial number of our securities and as a result, may be able to exercise control over us, including the outcome of shareholder votes.
 These shareholders may have different interests from us or your interests.

 We have a number of significant shareholders.
 For an overview of our current significant shareholders, please see "Principal Shareholders."
-Following the completion of this offering, these significant shareholders and their affiliates, in the aggregate, will own approximately % of our ordinary shares.
+Following the completion of this offering, these significant shareholders and their affiliates, in the aggregate, will own approximately % of our ordinary shares (including ordinary shares represented by the ADSs).

 Currently, we are not aware that any of our existing shareholders have entered or will enter into a shareholders' agreement with respect to the exercise of their voting rights.
 Nevertheless, depending on the level of attendance at our general meetings of shareholders, or the General Meeting, these significant shareholders could, alone or together, have the ability to determine the outcome of decisions taken at any such General Meeting.
 Any such voting by these shareholders may not be in accordance with our interests or those of our shareholders.
-Among other consequences, this concentration of ownership may have the effect of delaying or preventing a change in control and might therefore negatively affect the market price of our ordinary shares.
+Among other consequences, this concentration of ownership may have the effect of delaying or preventing a change in control and might therefore negatively affect the market price of the ADSs.

-Future sales, or the possibility of future sales, of a substantial number of our ordinary shares could adversely affect the price of the shares and dilute shareholders.
+Future sales, or the possibility of future sales, of a substantial number of our securities could adversely affect the price of the shares and dilute shareholders.

-If our existing shareholders sell, or indicate an intent to sell, substantial amounts of ordinary shares in the public market, the trading price of the ordinary shares could decline significantly and could decline below the public offering price in this offering.
-Upon completion of this offering, we will have outstanding ordinary shares, approximately of which are subject to a 90-day contractual lock-up.
-The representatives of the underwriters may permit us and the holders of the lock-up shares to sell shares prior to the expiration of the lock-up agreements.
+If our existing shareholders sell, or indicate an intent to sell, substantial amounts of our securities in the public market, the trading price of the ADSs could decline significantly and could decline below the public offering price in this offering.
+Upon completion of this offering, we will have outstanding ordinary shares (including ordinary shares represented by the ADSs), approximately of which are subject to a 90-day contractual lock-up.
+The representatives of the underwriters may permit us and the holders of the lock-up shares to sell shares or ADSs prior to the expiration of the lock-up agreements.
 See "Underwriting."
-After the lock-up agreements pertaining to this offering expire, and based on the number of ordinary shares outstanding upon completion of this offering, additional shares will be eligible for sale in the public market, all of which shares are held by directors and certain key employees and will be subject to volume limitations under Rule 144 under the Securities Act of 1933, as amended, or the Securities Act, for sales in the United States.
-In addition, ordinary shares subject to outstanding options under our equity incentive plans and the shares reserved for future issuance under our equity incentive plan will become eligible for sale in the public market in the future, subject to certain legal and contractual limitations.
-We also intend to enter into a registration rights agreement upon the closing of this offering pursuant to which we will agree under certain circumstances to file a registration statement to register the resale of the shares held by certain of our existing shareholders, as well as to cooperate in certain public offerings of such shares.
+After the lock-up agreements pertaining to this offering expire, and based on the number of ordinary shares (including ordinary shares represented by ADSs) outstanding upon completion of this offering, additional ordinary shares (including ordinary shares represented by the ADSs) will be eligible for sale in the public market, all of which shares are held by directors and certain members of our executive management and will be subject to volume limitations under Rule 144 under the Securities Act of 1933, as amended, or the Securities Act, for sales in the United States.
+In addition, ordinary shares subject to outstanding options under our equity incentive plans and the ordinary shares reserved for future issuance under our equity incentive plan will become eligible for sale in the public market in the future, subject to certain legal and contractual limitations.
+We also intend to enter into a registration rights agreement upon the closing of this offering pursuant to which we will agree under certain circumstances to file a registration statement to register the resale of the ordinary shares held by certain of our existing shareholders, as well as to cooperate in certain public offerings of such ordinary shares.
 In addition, we intend to register all ordinary shares that we may issue under our equity compensation plans.
-Once we register these ordinary shares, they can be freely sold in the public market upon issuance, subject to volume limitations applicable to affiliates and the lock-up agreements described in the "Shares Eligible for Future Sale" section of this prospectus.
+Once we register these ordinary shares, they can be freely sold in the public market upon issuance, subject to volume limitations applicable to affiliates and the lock-up agreements described in the "Shares and American Depositary Shares Eligible for Future Sale" section of this prospectus.